-So far, a regulatory framework that focuses on safety and security for hyperloop passengers does not exist.
+So far, a regulatory framework that focuses on security for hyperloop passengers does not exist.
 The protocols applied in railroad or airlines can be used as references, but differences with respect to other modes must be considered in the final operating terms.
 Regarding air transport, the main difference in the case of the hyperloop is that routes are pre-defined, restricting the possibility of traffic reorganization.
 With respect to railway, the main difference lies in the way passengers are transported.
 In this sense, the pressurization of the cabin is essential due to the special conditions of movement through the infrastructure.

 These fundamental differences make it possible to characterize the hyperloop as a critical transport system.
 The hyperloop may open up a range of external possibilities that should be considered in case of failure.
 This is why the main obstacle faced by national and international governments, construction and infrastructure management companies, is the generation of a regulatory framework and a set of laws.
-These should be capable of reaching a level safety of at G A 101015145 P a g e 58 | 163 least the same structural strength as the existing benchmarks at the railway and air navigation level.
+These should be capable of reaching a level security of at least the same structural strength as the existing benchmarks at the railway and air navigation level.
 It is clear that there is a long way to achieve these goals for hyperloop.
-In relation to security, the technical operating characteristics of this transport system also imposes the need to establish new action protocols in the event of catastrophic failure.
+The technical operating characteristics of this transport system also imposes the need to establish new action protocols in the event of catastrophic failure.

-The large number of safety and security variables that can compromise the operation of the system will require the management of a large amount of data linked to control and surveillance systems.
+The large number of security variables that can compromise the operation of the system will require the management of a large amount of data linked to control and surveillance systems.
 In this sense, no in-depth studies have been carried out on the implications that these systems may entail, regarding the centralized control of infrastructures, which will sometimes be international in nature.
 At this point, HYPERNEX establishes itself as one of the first guides to plant the seed for the detection and development of the strictest and most efficient standards.